The Stanford Health Professions Education and Scholarship (SHaPES) Program 2025 - 2026 Honors Scholars Certificate Program

 OVERVIEW

-The Honors Scholars Certificate Program in medical education is meant to recognize participants with a dedication to medical education, who regularly attend the seminars and complete a scholarly project.
-The Honors Program is a multi-disciplinary program open to all medical students, residents, fellows, staff, and faculty with an interest in medical education.
+The SHaPES Honors Scholars Certificate Program recognizes participants with a dedication to medical education who regularly attend the seminars and complete a scholarly project.
+The Honors Scholars Certificate Program is a multi-disciplinary program open to all medical students, residents, fellows, staff, and faculty with an interest in medical education.

-Please submit the following in our application.
-The link for the application is at the top of this page and on the side.
+Please submit the following in your application.
+The link for the application is at the top of this page and in the right side bar.

 Project Statement/Proposal